Deadline to take action (either enroll in, or waive out of, SHIP):

 Once a waiver has been successfully processed, a credit will be applied to the student's tuition bill.

 The health plan for ECU Post Doctoral Students is also provided through Student Blue from Blue Cross Blue Shield but has a separate page specifically for Post Doc students.
-Click the BCBSNC icon above, or visit Student Blue for ECU Post Docs to find plan information, a benefit summary, and other resources.
+Visit the Student Blue for ECU Post Docs welcome page to find plan information, a benefit summary, and other resources.